hvallapu/Real-Time-Vehicle-Tracking-And-Speed-Checking-System-Based-On-IOT/README.md

-## Bus tracking using gps neo 6m and gsm SIM900a with arduino
+## Real time Vehicle Tracking and speed checking system based on IOT
 Bus (vehicle) tracking system using GPS neo 6m, GSM SIM 900a, arduino and google maps.
-The Project was made for the purposes of <a href="https://just.edu.bd/">Geethanjali college Of Enginnering; Technology</a> bus tracking.
+The Project was made for the purposes of <a href="https://http://www.geethanjaliinstitutions.com/engineering//">Geethanjali college Of Enginnering; Technology</a> bus tracking.

 ## Device Used
 * Arduino Uno